What is the Elevoplasty Procedure?

 will I have any difficulty swallowing?

 Physicians have not reported that patients have experienced and long-term changes in voice or difficulty swallowing.

 What kind of complications have you seen?

 Since the procedure does not involve removing or damaging tissue, the risk of complication is extremely low.
 There have been no reported major adverse events.
-Minor complications have consisted of partial extrusions that have been readily resolved by the physician removing the insert.
+Minor complications have consisted of partial extrusions that have been readily resolved by the physician removing the extruded portion of the insert.
 A partial extrusion occurs when the tip of the insert can be felt or seen through the surface of the palate tissue.

 Most patients request to have the insert replaced because they were pleased with the results.
 Since launching the product in the U.S., there have been fewer than 1% reported partial extrusions.

 Yes.
 An insert can be removed in the physician’s office with a simple procedure.
 A patient can also have a new insert placed at the time of removal.